a-patel/LiteXSms/docs/Plivo.md

 # LiteX Plivo Sms
 > LiteX.Sms.Plivo is a sms library which is based on LiteX.Sms.Core and Plivo Sms API.

-Allow sending texts via Twilio.
+Allow sending texts via Plivo API.

 Wrapper around Plivo api to send sms messages from any type of application.